bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme:  -->

-### Create variant option
+### Create a variant option
 > Creating a variant option does not automatically create SKUs or build out variants.
-You can build out SKUs later using the [variants endpoint](/api-reference/store-management/catalog/product-variants/createvariant).
+You can build out SKUs later using the [Variants](/api-reference/store-management/catalog/product-variants/createvariant) endpoint.

 </div>
 </div>
 </div>

 ### Create variant options

 The following request will create options that will show on the storefront as choices selected by the customer.
 In a separate request, you could build out SKUs based on these variant option values or a combination of variant option values.
 You can use a similar request to add new choices to an existing variant.
 <!--
 title: "Create Size Variant Option"